It starts small. A few too many Amazon boxes on the porch. A subscription to a magazine they never read.

 3. Establish a “Financial Advance Directive”

-If your loved one is in the early stages, now is the time to establish a Durable Power of Attorney (POA) for finances.
-This gives you the legal right to monitor accounts, set up fraud alerts, and reroute mail to your home or a P.O. box so you can vet bills before they reach your loved one.
+Before a loved one reaches the point of not being able to make their own decisions, now is the time to establish a Durable Power of Attorney (POA) for finances.
+This gives you or another designee the legal right to monitor accounts, set up fraud alerts, and reroute mail to your home or a P.O. box so you can vet bills before they reach your loved one.

 What If You Can’t Get Them to Stop Spending?

-Sometimes, a parent becomes defensive or even aggressive when finances are mentioned.
-If they refuse to hand over the cards and the debt continues to mount, you may need to move from “Collaboration” to “Intervention.”
+Sometimes, a loved one becomes defensive or even aggressive when finances are mentioned.
+If they refuse to hand over the cards and the debt continues to mount, you may need to move from collaboration to intervention.

-1. The “Lost Card” Strategy: If a parent is putting themselves in financial danger, some caregivers choose to report the card as lost.
-When the new card arrives, the caregiver keeps it and gives the parent a “voided” or “dummy” card for their wallet so the parent doesn't feel “exposed” when they go out.
+- The “Lost Card” Strategy: If a loved one is putting themselves in financial danger, some caregivers choose to report the card as lost.
+When the new card arrives, the caregiver keeps it and gives them a “voided” or “dummy” card for their wallet so they don't feel exposed when they go out.

-2. Involve the Doctor: Sometimes, a parent will listen to a “man in a white coat” when they won't listen to their own child.
+- Involve the Doctor: Sometimes, a loved one will listen to the “man in a white coat” when they won't listen to their own child.
 Ask their primary care physician to write a letter or state during an appointment that, for “health and stress reasons,” it's time for the family to take over the paperwork.

 VIDEO: How to Take Away the Credit Cards Without the Blow-Ups!